Take the first step in coping with stress

 You can feel the effects of stress from one single large event, or as a series of small ones accumulate.
 Even small stress in your life such as aches and pains, a daily commute or ever-present background noise, if sustained or combined with other stress, can take their toll.
 Research shows that as stress builds, you may become more susceptible to physical illness, mental and emotional problems, and accidental injuries.

 Awareness is the first step in coping with stress.
-Taking the test in the box on the right will give you a moment out of your busy life to tune in to your own stress signals.
+Taking the test below will give you a moment out of your busy life to tune in to your own stress signals.
 Although some of the listed symptoms could indicate a medical condition that warrants prompt attention, they are probably simply signs that too much stress may be affecting your sense of well-being.

 The Stress Test